agrestio/agrest/UPGRADE-NOTES.md

 TODO: we might add a utility for DataResponse deserialization in the Agrest core.
 Nothing like that is available yet.

+### Metadata API is removed [#541](https://github.com/agrestio/agrest/issues/541)
+Agrest no longer includes an API for describing Agrest endpoints metadata (`Ag.metadata(..)`).
+Instead, it provides integration with OpenAPI / Swagger via `agrest-jaxrs2-openapi` and `agrest-jaxrs3-openapi`.
+Unfortunately, the two ways to document endpoints (the old Agrest metadata responses vs OpenAPI) are not directly compatible.
+Though we feel that the OpenAPI approach is more powerful and, more importantly, can be used with or without Agrest.
+It has become a de-facto standard for REST API documentation, and is the way forward for Agrest as well.

 ### Custom Exception mapping is no longer tied to JAX-RS [#530](https://github.com/agrestio/agrest/issues/530)

 Now if you need a mapper for a custom Exception to be rendered in a response in a certain way, instead of